 Mistake #4: Staying Too Far from Train Stations

-In Zermatt, I booked a hotel that looked affordable but didn’t realize it was a steep 25-minute walk uphill from the station, with luggage in tow.
+I booked a hotel in Zermatt that looked cheap, but I didn’t know it was a steep 25-minute walk uphill from the station with my bags.

 What You Should Do:

-When booking accommodation, look at the distance from the train station and check for shuttle services, especially in mountain towns.
+When you book a place to stay, check how far it is from the train station and if there are shuttle services, especially in mountain towns.

 Mistake #5: Overpacking for the Wrong Weather